 Women riders are one of the fastest growing demographics in the motorcycle world.
-There are international female ride days, a female rider month, and successful female clubs and female garage nights across the nation.
+There are international female ride days, a female rider month, and successful female clubs and garage nights across the nation.
 But where and when did this all start?
-Who were the daring women that first swung a leg over the seat, and what challenges did they overcome to do so?
+And who were the daring women who first swung a leg over the seat?

 In 1915, Indian started offering front and rear shocks for the first time.
 This created a smoother ride and, in response, people began considering motorcycles for long-distance trips.
 That very year, mother and daughter team Avis and Effie Hotchkiss decided to ride a winding route across the country, one that spanned 5,000 miles (in dresses).